vaughan0/go-password/README.md

 go-password supports the md5, sha256, sha1 and bcrypt hashing algorithms, and by default uses bcrypt with a cost of 8.
-To customize the algorithm used, first create a new Manager and then change it's Default field:
+To customize the algorithm used, first create a new Manager and then change it's Use field:

     manager := password.New()
-    manager.Default = "sha256"
+    manager.Use = "sha256"

     hash := manager.Hash("password")
     // hash => "sha256$blahblahblah"